-The Career-Related Learning Experience project is a requirement in order to graduate from Vernonia High School.
+The Career-Related Learning Experience project is a requirement to graduate from Vernonia High School.
 Students must meet each deadline in the process.
 Some requirements may be completed during scheduled classes.

 Students must complete Career Related Learning Experiences as assigned.
-See School to Career Specialist for current information.
+Senior Year: